joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 1. of trading stock or cash made by any Group Company in the ordinary course of trading of the disposing entity;
 2. of any asset by a Group Company (the "Disposing Company") to another Group Company (the "Acquiring Company"), but if:
 1. the Disposing Company is an Obligor, the Acquiring Company must also be an Obligor;
-2. the Disposing Company had given Security over the asset, the Acquiring Company must give equivalent Security over that asset;
+2. the Disposing Company had given Security over the asset, the Acquiring Company must give equivalent Security over that asset; and
 3. the Disposing Company is a Guarantor, the Acquiring Company must be a Guarantor guaranteeing at all times an amount no less than that guaranteed by the Disposing Company; and
 4. the Disposing Company is an Obligor and the Acquiring Company is not an Obligor, the aggregate amount transferred (net of the value of any assets transferred from any members of the Group which are not Obligors to Obligors) must not exceed £160,000 (or its equivalent at any time;
 3. of cash which would otherwise be permitted under any Senior Finance Document;